 Do you have any weather stations at / within the district, what is the Climate of the area and are there any significant changes in this climate?
 There is a weather station at the district under the management of UNMA.
-There are two recognized rainy seasons; Feb -May and Sep -Dec with the latter being more reliable.
+There are two recognized rainy seasons; Feb - May and Sep - Dec with the latter being more reliable.
 However, lately the Feb-April rainy season was higher than the normal which explains the high maize yields causing the drastic reduction for maize purchase.
 On this note, dry spells are longer and life threatening even to livestock.
 Other effects of climate change such as frequent occurrences of earth quakes, invasion of pest especially aphids on Eucalyptus are becoming more common and tend to intensify in hot conditions.
 What are the environmental risks associated with implementation of the irrigation development project?

-- 1) Reduction of land cover/ vegetation especially trees will be cut for site construction

-- 2) Improper waste management

-- 3) Use of agrochemicals and their subsequent disposal

-- 4) Accidents due to over flow and floods

-- 5) Reduction in water levels down stream

-How do we overcome the above risks?

-- 1) Undertake Water catchment protection activities such river bank stabilization and reforestation. - 2) Enrichment planting of trees to enhance underground recharge and flow of water - 3) The district should gazette an appropriate waste dumping site, a composting plant and a recycling plant.

-Data 7th August 2010

-of meeting 7 th August 2018

-Place of Meeting At Kabuyanda Sub-county Head quarters

-Meeti ing proceedings recorded by Muheki Mariam

-Subje ct of meeting Consu Itative meeting with the LCIII Chairman (Mr. Byensi Justus) and

-his Vic e (Mrs. Kedress Ategyereize)

-Item Summary of Proceedings

-1. Introduction

-The team leader introduced the e team, o explained the assignment and justified the reason for the meeting

-to capture their concepts and perspec tives of the irrigation development project.

-2. Discussion

-They were asked if they knew about t he project and to which they said they have heard so much that

-they are only waiting for it to s start.

-Asked how ready they are, th ey resp onded that the sub-county has a lot of undeveloped land unto

-which the workers camps can be const tructed.

-Date o of meeting 7 th August 2018

-Place of Meeting At Kagoto Village Centre

-Meeti ing proceedings recorded by Muheki Mariam

-Subje ct of meeting Consu Itative meeting with the residents of Kagoto village, Nyamiyaga,

-and Ka anywamaizi

-Item Summary of Proceedings

-1. Introduction
+1) Reduction of land cover/vegetation especially trees will be cut for site construction 2) Improper waste management 3) Use of agrochemicals and their subsequent disposal 4) Accidents due to over flow and floods 5) Reduction in water levels down stream How do we overcome the above risks?
+1) Undertake Water catchment protection activities such river bank stabilization and reforestation.
+2) Enrichment planting of trees to enhance underground recharge and flow of water 3) The district should gazette an appropriate waste dumping site, a composting plant and a recycling plant.
+Date of meeting 7th August 2018 Place of Meeting At Kabuyanda Sub-county Head quarters Meeting proceedings recorded by Muheki Mariam Subject of meeting Consultative meeting with the LCIII Chairman (Mr. Byensi Justus) and his Vice (Mrs. Kedress Ategyereize) Summary of Proceedings Item 1.
+Introduction The team leader introduced the team, explained the assignment and justified the reason for the meeting to capture their concepts and perspectives of the irrigation development project.
+2. Discussion They were asked if they knew about the project and to which they said they have heard so much that they are only waiting for it to start.
+Asked how ready they are, they responded that the sub-county has a lot of undeveloped land unto which the workers camps can be constructed.
+7th August 2018 Date of meeting Place of Meeting At Kagoto Village Centre Meeting proceedings recorded by Muheki Mariam Subject of meeting Consultative meeting with the residents of Kagoto village, Nyamiyaga, and Kanywamaizi Summary of Proceedings Item 1.
+Introduction